 Your doctor should tell you when to stop any medications before surgery.
-For example, discontinue all anti-inflammatory medications such as aspirin, Ibuprofen, Advil, Motrin®, Naproxen, Vitamin E, etc. These medications may increase bleeding.
+For example, discontinue all anti-inflammatory medications such as aspirin, lbuprofen, Advil, Motrin®, Naproxen, Vitamin E, etc. These medications may increase bleeding.
 If you are taking a blood thinner, you will need instructions for stopping the medication.
-The pre-admission testing nurse will instruct you about your other medications.